ffff-fox/bafox/README.md

 Hello in the Fox language, my name is Hussam, a developer of the Fox language.
 The language was created by an Iraqi person, but the problem is that the Fox programming language is based on Batch, so it cannot be run on any system other than Windows.
 Explanation of some language commands: Some commands will be based on PowerShell.
 1. msgbox = msg * 2. msgbox-input = vbs and batch file 3. var = set %1=%2 3.out = echo and so on.
 The language was created by an Iraqi person.
 Objectives: 1.
 To learn what programming is; some young people, when learning, do not apply what they have learned, so the language provides this for free.
 2. To learn the basics to have an idea about the fundamentals of programming.
 3. The majority of the Iraqi people do not care about programming, so creating a programming language for computers is a great thing that attracts them to learn.
 Additional information: You will find an enormous number of files; the reason for this is that vocabulary needs to be defined for the computer, which leads to a large number of files.
 Some files have taken code from artificial intelligence.
 Due to the large number of commands, if we combine all the codes, the code will be very long.
 Don't forget to subscribe to my YouTube channel.
 Channel name: foxy13 tons
+To start, first go to a file named test.bat.
+From there, you can write the code, and then when you type run at the last line of the program, it will launch the code or execute it.